-Both great topics in themselves, but I thought I would outline why some websites suffer and consistently never rank whilst other seem to be at the top of the search results ( SERP’s) all the time.
+Both great topics in themselves, but I thought I would outline why some websites suffer and consistently never rank whilst others seem to be at the top of the search results ( SERP’s) all the time.

 In many cases, websites have lost ranking due to these two Google’ must haves’ and have, in some serious instances, lost all their rankings.
 That is a Google penalty.

-Panda’s intention is to deliver quality content to users and it’s algorithmic filters being as sophisticated as they are designed to weed out the rubbish.
+Panda’s intention is to deliver quality content to users and its algorithmic filters being as sophisticated as they are designed to weed out the rubbish.

 How Does One Fix This Problem?
 It’s easy and it’s also not so easy.
 You can either get in there yourself and start editing all your circulated content, or you can get a professional on board to do the job for you.
-Either way, it’s a task that needs to be addressed immediately if you are ever going to have a chance or getting a better online ranking.
-There are dozens if not hundred of web copywriters that can do the job, but like anything in business be prepared to pay for this.
+Either way, it’s a task that needs to be addressed immediately if you are ever going to have a chance of getting a better online ranking.
+There are dozens if not hundreds of web copywriters that can do the job, but like anything in business be prepared to pay for this.

 In a nutshell, spammy sites are those that implement a myriad of both ‘on page’ and ‘off page’ tactics, designed specifically to improve rankings.
 Such sites use what is termed ‘black hat’ methods, all devised to cheat the system.

-Pre Penguin it was pretty open slather on what could be done in terms of boosting ones chances of higher SERP results.
+Pre Penguin it was pretty open slather on what could be done in terms of boosting one’s chances of higher SERP results.
 It was the wild west online and anything was allowed.
 Basically, I could buy links online for a few bucks and rank a new website within a couple of weeks.
-Such bad practices have been outlawed and luckily for us, Google now treat such processes as illegal ( in their world).
+Such bad practices have been outlawed and luckily for us, Google now treats such processes as illegal ( in their world).

-In the video Cutt’s will explain what Google’s quality team are looking out for in the future and ways in which you can put your SEO company on notice if they are doing anything shifty.
+In the video, Cutt’s will explain what Google’s quality team are looking out for in the future and ways in which you can put your SEO company on notice if they are doing anything shifty.
 It’s a bit lengthy but well worth the watch, especially if you feel that your SEO team in the past has been treading on thin ice and skirting the fringes of what Google recognizes as authentic.